-He arrived in New York City from his native Crete in the 1960s penniless and slowly built a business in New York City’s financial district that customers and residents described as “legendary.”
+Minas Polychronakis arrived penniless in New York City from his native Crete in the 1960s and slowly built a business in the city’s financial district that customers and residents described as “legendary.”

-Minas Polychronakis, who was at work, cobbling away and puffing on a cigarette on the morning of September 11, 2001 heard that an airplane had hit one of the World Trade Center towers.
+Minas, who was at work, cobbling away and puffing on a cigarette on the morning of September 11, 2001, heard that an airplane had hit one of the World Trade Center towers.

 He quietly encouraged his employees to leave, telling them to get to safety as soon as possible.
 He locked the doors to his shop in the concourse of the trade center where a hundred stories above, all hell was breaking loose.

 His car was unreachable due to the chaos that was ensuing so he began walking— pausing for a moment to witness the second tower being hit, before slowly making his way all the way back to Astoria and the comfort of his family.